 Consult a Professional

-If you don’t have $11.4 million laying around — and I certainly don’t — at least you don’t have to worry about paying gift and estate taxes.
-However, you don’t have to be rich to have a need to consult a professional.
+If you don’t have $11.58 million lying around — and I certainly don’t — at least you don’t have to worry about paying gift and estate taxes.
+However, you don’t need to be rich to consult a professional.
 People often confuse the gift tax with other financial planning topics.
 Professionals can make sure everything is done correctly.

 “The biggest confusion is people think the annual exclusion applies to Medicaid.
 However, making gifts can impact your eligibility for Medicaid should you need to go to a nursing home,” Dinich says.